vOptSolver/vOptGeneric.jl/README.md

 **vOptSolver** is a solver of multiobjective linear optimization problems (MOCO, MOILP, MOMILP, MOLP).
 It is currently supported by the ANR/DFG-14-CE35-0034-01 research project [(link)](https://voptproject.wordpress.com/).
 The version 0.2 integrates exact algorithms for computing a complete set of non-dominated points for structured and non-structured optimization problems with two [and three] objectives ([ ] = forthcoming).

+This repository concerns **vOptGeneric**, the part of vOptSolver devoted to multiobjective non-structured problems.
+With vOptGeneric, the problem is expressed using JuMP algebraic language extended to multiple objectives.

 ### Content

 - [Presentation](./README.md#presentation)